MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 ![Everything's unexpected]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/everything-is-unexpected.png){: .align-center}

-This is our starting point, because we'll have a nice red background on everything we haven't matched.
+This is our starting point.
+We'll have a nice way of knowing we're missing some matchings.

 ## Log levels